lemonsqueeze/unix-sockets-peers/README.md

 Kernel debug symbols
 --------------------

-To do without debug symbols, run `find_gdb_offset` script to find the right offset to use on your system, fix the scripts and you're good to go.
-The scripts will catch it if wrong offset is used.
+To do without debug symbols, run `find_gdb_offset` script to find the right offset to use on your system, fix the scripts and you're good to go. `netstat_unix` will catch it if wrong offset is used.

     # find_gdb_offset 6825
     Offset found, now change hardcoded values in the scripts to: